 WITNESS FEES AND EXPENSES

-The payment of fees and expenses to individuals who have served as witnesses in proceedings conducted by the Board of Review or the Bureau will be made subject to the following conditions:
+The payment of fees and expenses to individuals who have served as witnesses in proceedings conducted by the Board or the Department will be made subject to the following conditions:

 (1) Persons not parties-in-interest.

-(i) Payment may be made only to individuals who have received a summons or a subpoena issued by the Bureau or the Board of Review in accordance with sections 506 and 304 of the law (43 P. S. § § 784 and 826), and who are not a party-in-interest to the proceeding.
+(i) Payment may be made only to individuals who have received a summons or a subpoena issued by the Department or the Board in accordance with sections 506 and 304 of the law (43 P. S. § § 784 and 826), and who are not a party-in-interest to the proceeding.

 (ii) In a proceeding relating to compensation rights the claimant and any last or base-year employer of the claimant shall be considered a party-in-interest.